Caioflandau/caioflandau.github.io/_posts/2016-01-10-getting-started-with-NgModelController-phone-number-input.md

     require: 'ngModel', // <- Requires the NgModelController from the ngModel directive
 //...
 {% endhighlight %}
+Basically what that `require` does is tell Angular: "My component exposes an ng-model.
+Pass me the controller for it.".
+Angular then passes the NgModelController as the 4th argument on the link function.

 Remember the two ways data can move?
 Let's implement the first one: